zenaro147/PicoAdapterGB/pico_esp8266_at/README.md

 ## Esp8266 ESP-01
 You need flash your ESP with the [Latest NonOS Firmware](https://github.com/espressif/ESP8266_NONOS_SDK/releases/latest/) and download the [Latest Flash Download Tool](https://www.espressif.com/en/support/download/other-tools) from espressif.

 You will need an USB adapter to flash the firmware and solder a pushbutton on GPIO 0 and GND on the adapter.
-This will able the ESP enters in "programmable mode" to flash the firmware.
+Connect the adapter with the button pressed and release after 2 seconds after connected, this will put the ESP into "programmable mode" to flash the firmware.

 When you open the Flash Download Tool, choose ESP8266 and Develop Mode.
 Once the program open, set the options as shown below:
 * uncheck DoNotChgBin